fragcolor-xyz/shards-examples/tutorials/glod-game/index.md

 5. Setting up a scoring system

-You can either follow the step-by-step guide, or jump directly to the full game.
+You can either follow the step-by-step guide or jump directly to the full game.

 * [Introduction](./introduction.md)